AlasdairF/Tokenize/README.md

     	tokens = append(tokens, word)
     }

-    tokenize.AllInOne(data, wordfn)
+    lowercase, stripAccents, stripContractions, stripNumbers, stripForeign := true, true, true, false, true tokenize.AllInOne(data, wordfn, lowercase, stripAccents, stripContractions, stripNumbers, stripForeign)

 ##Paginate

 Paginate is the same as AllInOne but it also recognizes custom page breaks.
 Four parameters are required.
 The first is the []byte data to process, the second is the page break marker as []byte, the third is the function for what to do with each token, the fourth is the function for what to do whenever a page break marker is reached.
+Please note that the page break marker itself should contain only single-byte characters (ASCII), I usually use `{#}` as the page break marker.

 For example: